 Social workers rate active listening as one of the most important skills you can develop if you wish to join their ranks.
-Second to that are skills like oral expression, problem sensitivity and strong reading and writing comprehension.
-As a social worker, your primary responsibility will be to help your clients solve problems.
-To do that well requires a great deal of sensitivity, but also the ability to synthesize information, and to really understand what is underlying your client's needs.
-That requires solid communication skills.
+Second to that are skills such as verbal expression, problem sensitivity and strong reading and writing comprehension.
+As a social worker, your primary responsibility will be to help people solve problems, including emotional issues.
+To do that well requires a great deal of sensitivity, the ability to synthesize information, excellent communication skills, and a deep understanding of what is underlying your client's needs.

 Social Work Can Be Emotionally Risky

 Social work isn't a job for somebody who has trouble coping with stress.
-A 1998 report suggested that nearly half of all social workers take their work home with them, meaning they're still thinking about their clients even when they're off the clock.4 Because of the intimate and sometimes traumatic nature of their client's issues, social workers can suffer from what is known as "compassion fatigue."5 While caring for others is a prerequisite for the field, an inability to manage personal stress could be a major liability for a social worker.
+A 1998 report suggested that nearly half of all social workers take their work home with them, meaning that they're still thinking about their clients even when they're off the clock.4 Because of the intimate and sometimes traumatic nature of their clients' issues, social workers can suffer from what is known as compassion fatigue: a combination of secondary trauma (adverse reactions to other peoples’ situations) and burnout (weariness related to job stressors).5 While caring for others is a prerequisite for the field, a lack of coping mechanisms and an inability to manage personal stress could be major liabilities for a social worker.
 With that in mind, one of the critical responsibilities for social workers is the ability to manage personal mental and emotional health.

 Are you ready for a career in social work?

-Most people feel sympathy for their fellow humans, but social workers are a unique in that they are willing to make helping others their life's work.
+Most people feel sympathy for their fellow humans, but social workers are unique in that they're willing to make helping others their life's work.
 It's not always easy, but it's rewarding work for those who are suited to it.